ceaserkx/ceaserkx/README.md

 I was enrolled full-time as an Architectural Engineering student before I switched paths... wow).
 It was also very convenient that I had been working as a Network Repair Analyst for Charter Communications, which involved troubleshooting and alert analysis.
 Along with school I knew I wanted more out of cybersecurity, so I started studying for my Security+ and passed beautifully.
-I remember being so elated that I scrambled for more information on how to be a SOC Analyst.
+I remember being so elated that I scrambled for more information on how to be a SOC Analyst or IR Analyst.

-The SOC Analyst position intrigued me the most because it reminded me of my work as an Intelligence Specialist; constantly on the hunt for threats that put the good guys at an adverse risk.
-I therefore researched personal projects I could complete that would sharpen my skills as a SOC Analyst specifically.
+The SOC and IR positions intrigued me the most because it reminded me of my work as an Intelligence Specialist; constantly on the hunt for threats that put the good guys at an adverse risk.
+I therefore researched personal projects I could complete that would sharpen my skills as a SOC or IR analyst specifically.
 I practiced configuring SIEMS and EDRs, and penetrating simulated virtual networks I created on VirtualBox.
 I was invited to work as a Cybersercurity Systems Analyst where I am charged with managing a handful of big picture security projects from a compliance perspective.
 I really enjoy my work, but it's not the SOC life I imagined.
 So that's where we are now.
-You will see that my github is focused on proving my skills as a security professsional in general, with a focus on SOC concepts.
+You will see that my github is focused on proving my skills as a security professsional in general, with a focus on SOC and IR concepts.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">